 I recently embarked on a voyage to define the software architecture of a substantial new Android project at Mozilla and reviewed many competing architectures employed at major tech companies.
 I evaluated the state of the industry and came up with an option that meets our needs best.

 Come learn what architecture is, why it matters, who is using what solution, and how to apply this knowledge for good.

 Colin is an experienced software engineer specializing in Android development.
-He currently codes for Mozilla on the Firefox Fenix Android browser revamp.
+He worked for Mozilla on the Firefox Preview Android browser revamp.
 He has worked for many successful companies in the past fifteen years, including Amazon, Flipgrid (acquired by Microsoft), Cray, Pearson VUE, and When I Work.
 He runs the Twin Cities Kotlin User Group in his spare time.

 He has been programming since he learned BASIC on the TRS-80 computer in his parents' basement at age six.
 He has been writing Android apps since the first Android phone launched and has done so professionally for around seven or eight years.

 This will add your name to the list of interested participants.
 It will help us gauge interest for scheduling purposes.